djhaskin987/degasolv/docs/architecture.rst

 Core Resolver
 -------------

-At the core of degasolv is a monster method called `resolve-dependencies`_.
+At the core of Degasolv is a monster method called `resolve-dependencies`_.
 It is a rather large method with a backtracking SAT-solver-ish design.
 Originally it was written to have a :ref:`conflict-strat<conflict-strat>` of ``exclusive`` and a :ref:`resolve-strat<resolve-strat>` of ``thorough`` hard-coded.
-In other words, the "first class" original use case of degasolv was a SAT-solver-class depedency resolver that only allowed a single version of any dependency, and ensured that all parties depending on that dependency had a chance to agree on what was chosen.
-These options were later added to allow degasolv to act more like maven and give any Building Engineer using degasolv useful "handbreaks" to change how resolution was being done in-house so that it could be modified to conform to business needs.
+In other words, the "first class" original use case of Degasolv was a SAT-solver-class depedency resolver that only allowed a single version of any dependency, and ensured that all parties depending on that dependency had a chance to agree on what was chosen.
+These options were later added to allow Degasolv to act more like maven and give any Building Engineer using Degasolv useful "handbreaks" to change how resolution was being done in-house so that it could be modified to conform to business needs.
 Other options, such as `list-strat<list-strat>` and `search-strat<search-strat>` were added as time progressed as well for similar